Existential isolation: Attachment style

 The link between existential isolation and attachment is barely explored.
 In a meta-study, three studies are compared which present a tendency towards a positive correlation between existential isolation and insecure attachment.

 The generally accepted theory to describe attachment is attachment theory, which describes attachment in two dimensions, avoidant and anxious.
 If both of these variables are low, the attachment style is categorised as secure.
 If the anxious variable is high, the attachment is categorised as anxiously attached.
 Attachment described by a high score on the avoidant dimension is, as the name proposes, avoidant attachment.

 Together anxious and avoidant attachment are broadly called insecure attachment.

 While a positive correlation between existential isolation and insecure attachment was found, there is a stronger correlation between existential isolation and avoidant attachment, whereas anxious attachment is closer related to loneliness.
 The correlation between existential isolation and insecure attachment does not imply a causation from one side or another.

 Causality between attachment style and existential isolation is unclear, because attachment is formed in early childhood and therefore not influenced by existential isolation.

 Stigmatisation

 Individuals who feel that they do not belong to a social group or community may also experience a greater sense of existential isolation.
 This includes the population of justice-involved people.
 Justice involved people are experiencing stigma because they have a history of crime.
 This has been found to be connected to diminished physical well-being and reduced responsiveness to treatment services concerning improvement of psychosocial functioning.

 People who belong to underrepresented communities report higher levels of existential isolation than those people belonging to majority groups.

 There is relationship between non normative group memberships, which included race, ethnicity, sexuality, and the experiences of existential isolation.
-Participants with a non normative group membership, such as lesbians or latinas/latinos reported higher levels of existential isolation.Autisics are a like cohort.
+Participants with a non normative group membership, such as lesbians or latinas/latinos reported higher levels of existential isolation.Autistic people are a like cohort.